 Meanwhile, on the other side of the world, MAF was beginning to expand its work in West Africa.
 MAF’s regional hub in Monrovia, Liberia was developing, and it was becoming increasingly clear that its neighbour Guinea could also hugely benefit from MAF’s services.

-Following three years of extensive groundwork, MAF established its newest operation in Guinea last year.
+Following three years of extensive groundwork, MAF established its newest operation in Guinea in 2021.

 Roy and the Millennium Messenger would eventually be reunited in Guinea.